What Is the Dirt World?

 Field workers are the ones who are out on the jobsite, doing a lot of the physical labor that goes into the thing you're building or mining.
 Office workers are the ones who stay at HQ and make sure everything's running smoothly.
 They coordinate between project owners, vendors, and other stakeholders to make sure the people in the field have what they need to do their jobs.

 Jobs in the field include:

 Or if you're more interested in working a support role in the office, here are some options you can check out:

 - Project engineer

 Want to learn more about some of these field or office roles?
 Read "What Jobs Can I Get in the Dirt World?"

 Or, to look for a job in the Dirt World, check out BuildWitt Jobs.

 The Dirt World's Greatest Secret

-It’s underneath you and all around you, but the real secret of the Dirt World?
+It’s all around you, but the real secret of the Dirt World?
 It’s hidden in plain sight.
 You don’t notice it until you know it’s there.
-The Dirt World can be found wherever humans are (and some lonely places in between), building our towns and cities up through:
+The Dirt World can be found wherever humans are (and some lonely places in between) building our towns and cities up through work like:

 - Tunneling to lay drainage pipes for the railroad